okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 <ApiOperation method="post" url="/api/v1/authn/skip" />

-Send a skip link to skip the current [transaction state](#transaction-state) and advance to the next state.
+Sends a skip link to skip the current [transaction state](#transaction-state) and advance to the next state

 If the response returns a skip link, then you can advance to the next state without completing the current state (such as changing the password).
 For example, after being warned that a password will soon expire, the user can skip the change password prompt by clicking a skip link.

 Another example: a user has enrolled in multiple factors.
 After enrolling in one the user receives a skip link to skip the other factors.

-> This operation is only available for `MFA_ENROLL` or `PASSWORD_WARN` states when published as a link.
+> **Note:** This operation is only available for `MFA_ENROLL` or `PASSWORD_WARN` states when published as a link.

 ##### Request Parameters for Skip Transaction State